-- Falling on stairways
+- On stairways

 When you fall because of a hazard or unsafe condition on someone else’s property, the laws of “premises liability” apply.
 Property owners have a legal obligation to keep their premises safe for other people who are on the property, including visitors and customers.

 to find a John Foy office near you

-What should I do if I slip and fall in Macon?
+What Should I Do if I Slip and Fall in Macon?

 If you slip and fall in a public place such as a store or restaurant, try to do as much as you can to document the event while you are still at the scene.
 We suggest you do the following:

-- Tell the owner or manager.
-Explain how your fall happened and be sure to say that you were injured.
+- Tell the owner or manager: Explain how your fall happened and be sure to say that you were injured.
 Don’t entrust this information to a low-level employee; speak with someone in charge and get their name and contact information.

-- Speak with people at the scene.
-Some people may have witnessed your fall, and others may have seen the unsafe condition that caused it.
+- Speak with people at the scene: Some people may have witnessed your fall, and others may have seen the unsafe condition that caused it.
 Get their names and contact information.

 Insurance companies don’t like to pay out claims because they are often more interested in making a profit than in helping people who were injured.
 To increase your chance of a successful claim, never take the blame for your fall, never apologize for falling, and never try to minimize the extent of your injuries.
-Remember that anything you say can be used against you later.

 Macon Slip and Fall Injury Lawyer Near Me 404-400-4000

-Can I recover money if I fell at a friend’s house?
+Can I Recover Money if I Fell at a Friend’s House?

 Yes, you can recover all your costs and damages, no matter where you fell.
 But if you fell at the home of a friend, relative or neighbor, you may have second thoughts about bringing a claim.
 We know you don’t want to upset a friend or damage your relationship.

-Is there a time limit for filing a slip and fall claim in Macon?
+Is There a Time Limit for Filing a Slip and Fall Claim in Macon?

 Yes.
 Claims in Macon-Bibb County are subject to federal and state laws known as the statutes of limitations.
 These laws set strict deadlines for filing claims in accident cases.
 The statute of limitations that applies in your case will depend on where it happened and who is at fault.

-- In most cases, however, you must file your claim within two years
+Your deadline may be very soon—maybe only a few weeks away.
+In most cases, however, you must file your claim within two years.

 For a free legal consultation with a slip and fall injury lawyer serving Macon, call 404-400-4000